-We have audited the accompanying financial statements of Wichita Falls Firemen's Relief and Retirement Fund, which comprise the statements of fiduciary net position as of December 31, 2022 and 2021, and the related statements of changes in fiduciary net position for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Wichita Falls Firemen's Relief and Retirement Fund ("Fund"), which comprise the statements of fiduciary net position as of December 31, 2023 and 2022, and the related statements of changes in fiduciary net position for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Wichita Falls Firemen's Relief and Retirement Fund ("Fund") as of December 31, 2022 and 2021, and the changes in financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the fiduciary net position of the Fund as of December 31, 2023 and 2022, and the changes in fiduciary net position for the years then ended in accordance with accounting principles generally accepted in the United States of America.